thien-do/thien-do/projects.md

 → [otf.show][otf] — [GitHub][otf-git]

 OTF.show is an interactive showcase of [OpenType features].
+These features are what make a lowercase “L” different from an uppercase “I”, connect adjacent “f” and “t”, or ensure all digits have the same width.

 [otf]: https://otf.show
 [otf-git]: https://github.com/thien-do/otf.show